senqui-UP/124-Language/README.md

 ## Syntax Style
 - all keywords start with "/" to mimic a command prompt; except import, which is inspired by one of the meta data files of Minecraft
 - uses {} for code blocks, taken from Minecraft
-- indentation as statement separators due to no use of semicolons
-- Comments are single line only, nod to linearity of command blocks
+- Comments are single line only, nod to single-line linearity of command blocks
 - Division uses $$ to provide less confusion with slash commands

 ## Operators